 When it comes to getting high on marijuana products, there are some ways that cannabis affects men more than women in undesirable ways.
 Yes, there are some cons to being a man when it comes to the world of cannabis.

 “Men are less sensitive to cannabis, so the herb’s pain-relieving qualities are a bit blunted by comparison.
 Back in 2013, Craft and her team tested THC’s effect against chronic pain in rats.
 Female rats fared much better than males when it came to symptom relief.
 Men will have to consume more to get similar results.”

 That’s not necessarily bad news.
 It just means that men may need a slightly higher dosage of CBD oil to experience the same pain relief properties.
 Women tend to be more sensitive and more easily affected by CBD.
 Men simply have to consume more of it to get the same effect, but luckily they can still experience CBD oil’s pain relief effects.

-In addition, men are more likely than women to experience the very uncommon side effect of psychosis.
-This does not happen often with marijuana, but when it does, it seems to happen more often to men than women.
-In fact, almost double the amount of men experience psychosis from marijuana than women.
+Also, men are more likely than women to experience the very uncommon side effect of psychosis.
+This does not often happen with marijuana, but when it does, it seems to happen more often to men than women.
+Almost double the amount of men experience psychosis from marijuana than women.
 This is likely due to genetic factors.

 CBD and Libido in Men